Quicr/old-quicr-spec/quicr-spec.md

 one it transmits at 75% of the estimated bandwidth to drain any queues delay that accumulated during phase zero.

-All the congestion controll is done by the client.
+All the congestion control is done by the client.
 In the upstream direction from the client to relay, the relay Acks all the packets to provide the information the client needs to adjust sending rates.
-In the downstream direction, the client figures out what packets were received and computes a downstream sending reate that it sends to the Relay in a Rate message.
+In the downstream direction, the client figures out what packets were received and computes a downstream sending rate that it sends to the Relay in a Rate message.

-Each packet sent bu the client is sent with a network sequence number and is acknowledged by the relay in an Ack tag.
+Each packet sent by the client is sent with a network sequence number and is acknowledged by the relay in an Ack tag.
 The client keeps track of when the packet was sent, size of the packet, when the ack was received, and if the